Hoober Observatory: Architecture and design

 The observatory consists of a 5 m square building topped by a 5-metre diameter dome.
 The observatory was built by the members between 1991 and 1993.
 Originally the dome was only 4 m in diameter.
 In 1999 a major refurbishment of the observatory was completed including a new 5-metre diameter dome, which was designed & built by the members over the preceding 3–4 years.

-A project is currently underway (2018) to extend the observatory by adding a 5-metre square extension (public room).
-The building is also undergoing extensive refurbishment inside and outside to create a toilet and improve facilities for disabled visitors.
+The observatory was extended in 2018 by adding a 5-metre square extension (public room).
+The building also underwent extensive refurbishment inside and outside to create a toilet and improve facilities for disabled visitors.

-It is projected that the completion will be in time for the 2018 Autumn observing season.

 Telescopes

 The observatory originally contained the Rayna Telescope, an 18 in newtonian reflector on a fork mount, this was dedicated to long standing member Ray Jackson and his wife Ina.
 The telescope was built by Peter Drew of the Amateur Astronomy Centre, Todmorden.
 It was based around an 18-inch f/4.5 parabolic mirror ground by John Owen.
 Whilst in use the Rayna telescope was the largest telescope open to the public in South Yorkshire.

-The observatory currently contains a Takahashi TOA-130F 130 mm f/7.6 apochromatic refractor and a Celestron C14-AF XLT 14 in f/11 Schmidt-Cassegrain telescope on a Software Bisque Paramount goto mount.
+The observatory currently contains a Takahashi TOA-130F 130 mm f/7.6 apochromatic refractor and a Celestron C14-AF XLT 14 in f/11 Schmidt-Cassegrain telescope on a Software Bisque Paramount mount, with GoTo.
 These were purchased to replace the Rayna telescope.

 Other telescopes include a 60 mm Coronado SolarMax H-alpha telescope on a Vixen GPDX German Equatorial mount with a SkySensor 2000 goto system for Solar Observing.
+There are also a number of smaller telescopes which can be loaned to members.

+Skylark

+The Society possess the nose cone and instrument bay, currently on display in the observatory, of a Skylark sounding rocket that was launched from RAAF Woomera Range Complex in March 1970 reaching a height of 135 miles.